zainab-a8/urban-lamp/README.md

 - Try very hard to stay under 100 characters per line.
 Try less hard to stay under 80.
 - Indent 4 spaces, (exception: 8 spaces for the second line of variable assignments that have to wrap)
 - constants are `ALL_CAPS`, functions, vals, and short-lived vars are `camelCase`, persistent vars are `mCamelCase`.
-- Align similar actions (`when` cases, function arguments with line wrap, `=` when you're doing a lot of assignment)
+- Form suggests function: Group and align similar actions, and *don't* do that for dissimmilar ones, even if you could.
 - Good code is (mostly) self-documenting.
 If you're commenting frequently, consider:
     - Refactoring into smaller functions with descriptive names
-    - Converting comments to debug logging (`Log.d`).
+    - Converting comments to logs.
 Code confusing enough to require comments will probably require good logs to debug, and debug output that includes variable contents forces you to keep it up to date.
 - Use brackets with `if`, even for one-liners, unless that line includes `else` (`x = if (p) q else r` is okay)
     - note: I (@smichel17) used to prefer omitting parenthesis from one-liners; some code still uses that style.